-Focused Solutions therapists and consultants possess a minimum of sixteen years’ experience in clinical practice with a diverse range of clients and are licensed at the highest level in the State of Maryland, Virginia, or Tennessee.
+Focused Solutions’ providers and consultants possess experience in clinical practice with a diverse range of clients and are licensed at the highest level in the State of Maryland, Virginia, or Tennessee.
 For your convenience, we offer both in-person and video visits.
 Collectively, they represent a wealth of expertise in the treatment of mental health problems, substance abuse, trauma, and abuse, as well as expertise in workplace, parenting, and other daily living challenges.

 Janet Hosford-Lamb, MSW, LCSW-C, LCSW, SAP

 For more than 20 years, Janet has been conducting workplace consultations with nationally known organizations, while still assisting individuals and families in therapy sessions to aid in achieving change through a strengths-based treatment perspective, cognitive behavioral therapy, and other evidence-based techniques.
 Janet specializes in providing Employee Assistance Services, substance abuse assessments/treatment, counseling individuals with mood, depression, and anxiety disorders, phase of life issues, grief, work/life balance, and trauma.